sowsri1218/Games_Analysis/README.md

 Sales peaked around 2001 and saw the highest releases between 2009 and 2010.

-A gradual decline in sales and releases was observed in 2016.
+A gradual decline in sales began from 2012 and followed by further decline in 2016.

 **Genre Analysis**